relmify/jest-serializer-strip-ansi/README.md

 };
 ```

+### Per-file use

-If you want to use the serializer only in certain test files, then instead of adding the serializer to
+If you want to use the serializer only in certain test files, then instead of adding the serializer
-your jest configuration, you can do the following:
+to your jest configuration, you can add the following to your selected test files:

 ```ts
 import { stripAnsi } from '@relmify/jest-serializer-strip-ansi';